hoodiehq-archive/documentation/en/tutorials/index.md

 Now we're ready to change the interface and the data model.

-### 8. Adding Priority
+#### 3.2.
+Adding Priority

 Adding a priority requires a new input element.
-Insert this right above the new button we juste added **www/index.html**:
+Insert this right above the new button we just added in **www/index.html**:

 <pre><code class="language-markup">&lt;select id="priorityinput" class="form-control">
   &lt;option>Urgent&lt;/option>